MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/product-engineering/engineering-change-management-setup.md

 For each rule set, make the following settings:

 - **Severity** - Select the severity level you want to establish rules for.
-You can establish these using the **Engineering change severities** page (see the previous section).
+Use the **Engineering change severities** page to create and name the levels (see the previous section).
 - **Rules** - Use the buttons on toolbar on this fast tab to add or remove a rule for the current severity setting.
 Each rule has a **Rule** and a **Name**. <!-- KFM Where do these rules come from?
 Should we define each of them here?
 What is the Name for? -->